karimmouden/CEH-in-bullet-points/chapters/15-cryptography/tunneling-protocols.md

   - Provides the bundle of algorithms and data to provide the parameters necessary for AH and/or ESP

 ### IPSec modes of operation

+    - Transport Mode
+    - Tunnel Mode

-- AH and ESP can be implemented in both modes
+- AH & ESP can be implemented in **both modes**

 #### Transport mode